OniSec/blog/content/blog/migrating-to-qubes.md

 With that in mind, I’m still in the process of setting up my workspace.
 Once I am done my priority will be getting the Knowledge Garden cleaned up a bit so I can start adding writeups, documenting the attack lifecycle, and creating a framework within the knowledge garden that will help keep things organized.
 I will be looking to provide a general overview of the attack lifecycle and have sections that go into details for methodology.

-I will be adding a separate section that goes over different attack types, hopefully I can showcase vulnerable code, exploit examples, and how you would remediate those vulnerabilities.
+I will be adding a separate section that goes over different attack types.
+Hopefully I can showcase vulnerable code, exploit examples, and how you would remediate those vulnerabilities.
 I am still debating on when to start worrying about CWEs, ATT&CK Matrix, but those will come in due time.

 The intention for all of this is to learn the material well enough to teach and showcase that knowledge while creating a learning resource for the the infosec community or even youth looking to learn and hopefully use what they learn for good.